Skip to content

 SLO engine Tracks routing validator compliance rate over a 1-hour rolling window; 95% target; burn-rate alerts at 2× (warning) and 5× (critical) over 600s

-Policy files: If config/policies/default.yaml exists alongside the config file, it is loaded as a governance policy and applied to all agents in the session.
+Policy files: If policies/default.yaml exists in the same directory as the config file (e.g. .fuseraft/config/policies/default.yaml), it is loaded as a governance policy and applied to all agents in the session.

 Event bridge: GovernanceEventType.ToolCallBlocked events (from sandbox + injection checks) are forwarded to the EventEmitter as tool_blocked JSONL events.
 PolicyViolation events are emitted directly by KeywordSelectionStrategy with richer per-turn context.